SAP/ui5-tooling/docs/updates/migrate-v4.md

 UI5 Tooling 4.0 is required for building UI5 2.x projects.
 The UI5 2.x framework libraries define Specification Version 4.0 and therefore can't be built using older UI5 Tooling versions.

 For applications and libraries running with UI5 2.x, the use of Specification Version 4.0 is not enforced.
-However it is highly recommended since only then UI5 Tooling will ensure UI5 2.x compatibility of the generated bundles.
+It is highly recommended, however, since only then UI5 Tooling will ensure UI5 2.x compatibility of the generated bundles.

 ## Node.js and npm Version Support

 This release requires **Node.js versions v20.11.0, v21.2.0 or higher** as well as npm v8 or higher.
-Support for older Node.js releases has been dropped and will cause an error.
+Support for older Node.js releases has been dropped; their use will cause an error.

 ## Specification Versions Support